 How to Make Venezuelan Arepas

-I usually keep about an extra 1/4 cup of warm water nearby in case I need to add a little more to bring the dough together.
+I usually keep about an extra 1/4 cup warm water nearby in case I need to add a little more to bring the dough together.
 You want your dough to form nice smooth balls.
-If you have a lot of dry, cracked edges then add about a tablespoon of water at a time until it comes together.
+If you have a lot of dry, cracked edges, then add about a tablespoon of water at a time until it comes together.

 You want your arepas to have a crispy, golden brown crust and a fluffy center.
 After they’ve fried for about 5 minutes on each side, remove them from the pan.

 - In a medium size bowl, add the warm water.
 Slowly add the salt ant corn meal.
 Stir with a wooden spoon or your hand until a soft dough forms.
 If necessary, add 1 tablespoon of water at a time until the dough is smooth and no longer dry.

 - Let dough sit in bowl for 5 minutes.